 We often have this banana oatmeal smoothie as our post-workout drink.
 It has everything you need to replenish your body after exercise; just make sure you use good quality protein powder.

 If you are lifting weights, looking forward to using this smoothie with oat milk for weight gain, and need an extra protein intake, adding a clean plant-based protein powder is a great idea.
 We like complement organic protein (affiliate link).

 We like using the compliment brand because they use only clean and natural ingredients on it, and you can add it to virtually any smoothie and even to sweet recipes like banana bread.

 Our favorite recipes are those that are not only delicious but very nutritious.

-Banana and oatmeal smoothies are on the top of the list, along with post-workout smoothies when we think about replenishing our energies after doing yoga or lifting weights.
+Banana and oatmeal smoothies are at the top of the list, along with post-workout smoothies, when we think about replenishing our energies after yoga or lifting weights.

 On the other hand, when we are on cleansing days, we tend to drink superfoods-based detox smoothies, frozen berries smoothies, or a simple grapefruit smoothie, to give our bodies a boost of antioxidant low-calorie goodness.

 Lastly, if you love super-rich but still healthy desserts, don't forget to check our peanut banana ice cream version of this banana smoothie which we absolutely love, and it is put together only with a blender plus 5 minutes of your time.

 Read on: how to make healthy chocolate peanut butter oatmeal bars

 ⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!